BryanOlmos/git.getting-started/README.md

-# For test of Bryan Olmos
+# For test of 2 branch
 # git.getting-started
 training repository for basic GitHub functionality